i18n-babel/i18n-babel/readme.md

     - lang: the language of the translation,
     - tag: the tag for this translation, in order to filter translations ing GET `all.json`
     - text: the missing translation
-    - extra: (window as any).location.href,
+    - extra: (window as any).location.href

+# License

+MIT